-"Representative of a prospective contractor" means an officer or director of a corporation, a member or manager of a limited liability corporation, a partner of a partnership or a trustee of a trust of the prospective contractor.
+"Representative of a prospective contractor" means an officer or director of a corporation, a member or manager contractor.
+DISCLOSURE OF CONTRIBUTIONS: Contribution Made By: Relation to Prospective Contractor: Name of Applicable Public Official: Date Contribution(s) Made: Amount(s) of Contribution(s) Nature of Contribution(s) Purpose of Contribution(s) (Attach extra pages if necessary) Signature Date Title (position) -OR-NO CONTRIBUTIONS TOTALING MORE THAN TWO HUNDRED FIFTY DOLLARS (\$250) WERE MADE TO AN APPLICABLE PUBLIC OFFICIAL BY ME, A MEMBER OF MY FAMILY, OR A REPRESENTATIVE OF MY FAMILY.
+Signature Date Title (Position)

-DISCLOSURE OF CONTRIBUTIONS:

-Contribution Made By:

-Relation to Prospective Contractor:

-Name of Applicable Public Official: -

-Date Contribution(s) Made:

-Amount(s) of Contribution(s)

-Nature of Contribution(s)

-Purpose of Contribution(s)

-(Attach extra pages if necessary)

-Signature Date

-Title (position)

--OR-

-NO CONTRIBUTIONS TOTALING MORE THA DOLLARS (\$250) WERE MADE TO AN A (ME, A MEMBER OF MY FAMIL .Y, OR A